IDS Series Titles

 Since 1968 it has covered the major themes and influenced debates within international development.
 Each thematic issue is edited by IDS Research Fellow(s), drawing on contributions from within IDS and its global network of partners and collaborators within the sphere of development research, policy and practice.
 The IDS Bulletin is co-published with Wiley.

-Subscriptions to our flagship journal are available directly through our co-publishers, Wiley.
-For more details (including deals for IDS Alumni and Southern-based organisations) visit the Wiley Online Library or email: email@example.com
+Subscriptions to the IDS Bulletin are looked after by Wiley-Blackwell.
+For more details (including deals for IDS Alumni and Southern-based organisations) visit:

 IDS Research Reports are substantive works such as finished research project findings.
 This is an occasional series.

 IDS Evidence Reports publish findings and implications arising from case studies, country cases and literature reviews.
 They are part of the Strengthening Evidence-based Policy programme which aims to expand a set of practical policy options in six key areas:

 - Addressing and Mitigating Violence

 Each report contains a 2-4 page executive summary for the more general reader.

 The IDS Research Summary series consists of concise two-page summaries accompanying publications such as IDS Research Reports or the IDS Bulletin.
 This is an occasional series.

 IDS Working Papers present new ideas and work in progress at an initial stage from IDS research programmes and partnerships.